 Improve outcomes and increase satisfaction by automating point-of-care testing

-As with any service provider, practice managers have always wanted to improve their workflow and keep patients satisfied.
+As with any service provider, practice managers have always wanted to improve outcomes and increase overall patient satisfaction.
 In the […]

-As with any service provider, practice managers have always wanted to improve their workflow and keep patients satisfied.
+As with any service provider, practice managers have always wanted to improve outcomes and increase overall patient satisfaction.
 In the increasingly competitive healthcare industry, it’s always good to stay one step ahead by embracing new technology that could benefit your practice by enhancing efficiency and patient flow.

 Traditional processes like manual POCT should be left in the past as they don’t optimize efficiency.
 With manual POCT, too much time is spent waiting for results and results aren’t always accurate.
 POC informatics will provide an effective way of improving clinical outcomes and increasing patient satisfaction.
 Here’s how: